 Popular Hybrid Models to Consider

-1. Toyota Prius: The pioneer of hybrid technology, known for its reliability and efficiency.
+Toyota Prius: The first hybrid car technology implementer, praised for its functionality and cost-effectiveness.

-4. Hyundai Ioniq: Available in hybrid, plug-in hybrid, and electric variants, catering to diverse needs.
+Hyundai Ioniq: A multi-functional vehicle that comes in three variants, hybrid, plug-in hybrid, and purely electric to satisfy different needs.

 Conclusion